-- Author/Speaker Information and Guidelines
+Author/Speaker Information and Guidelines

-- Guidelines for Abstract Submission
+Guidelines for Abstract Submission

-- Guidelines for Paper Preparation
+Guidelines for Paper Preparation

-- Sinstructions for Paper File Upload
+Substructions for Paper File Upload

-- lnstructions for Speakers

 Authors generally wait until the very last minute to upload their contributions, about 50% of all contributions arriving within hours of the deadline.
 The deadline for paper upload is usually set on the Wednesday at midnight prior to the conference since the pre-conference editorial team begins processing the following day.